 - London Guide, Architectour, Virginia Durán ↗︎

-- Irish Architecture, The RIAI Annual Review, Vol. 6, Sandra O’Connell (Editor)
+- Irish Architecture, The RIAI Annual Review, Vol. 6, Sandra Andrea O’Connell (Editor)

 - 100 Contemporary Brick Buildings, Taschen PDF